Pediatric ultrasound (sonogram)

 You are welcome to stay with your child during the ultrasound.

-• How long does an ultrasound take?
+• How long does a pediatric ultrasound (sonogram) take?

 Exams can take up to 1 hour, sometimes longer, depending on the cooperation of the patient and the complexity/type of the exam.